Access management methods in Object Storage: Overview

 - If the request meets at least one of the

-- If access policy is enabled:
+- If the bucket policy is configured:

 - Security Token Service: